alejandrosgz/HydRoVars/README.md

 ### Instructions for the user

 In the manuscript the instructions for reproducing this work can be found.
 In this section the main workflow will be explained in brief.

+**Open the R Project** will be necessary to access to the different files (*HydRoVars.Rproj*).
+Doing so, the main folder of the software will appear un the R Studio Files panel, and the different scripts can be easily opened from there.

 As inputs for making this assessments in other regions, the user would need to prepare: